|You are here: Scholarships|

 - World Wildlife Fund (WWF), Education for Nature Program-The GCA Awards in Tropical Botany

 Each organization sets up a panel of scientists to select candidates in areas such as ecological restoration, desert studies, coastal wetland studies, urban forestry, and landscape architecture.
 In addition to scholarship funds actively managed by GCA, the American Academy in Rome uses funding endowed in the past by GCA members for the recipient of GCA’s Rome Prize Fellowship in Landscape Architecture.
-In honor of its Centennial in 2013, GCA will grant $275,000 to 79 scholars, including seven Hull Awards for environmental education.
+In honor of its Centennial in 2013, GCA granted $273,000 to 79 scholars, including seven Hull Awards for environmental education.
+GCA is pleased to announce the new Garden Club of America Board of Associates Centennial Pollinator Fellowship and The Garden Club of America Iselin Fellowship in Public Horticulture.

 Recently, a selection panel member reviewed a list of past recipients of the GCA awards in Tropical Botany, which were first awarded in the 1980s.
 These scholars are now well established in their careers.
 The selection panel member commented that the names appearing on the list are a “veritable who’s who” of the Systematics and Forest Ecology fields today.
 The Garden Club of America is deservedly proud of its scholarship program.